tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/访问管理/访问控制/基于 ACL 的访问控制/ACL 概述_intl.md

 | bucket-owner-read | The creator has the FULL_CONTROL permission, and the bucket owner has the READ permission. |
 | bucket-owner-full-control | Both the creator and the bucket owner have the FULL_CONTROL permission. |

->!The public-read-write permission is not supported for objects.
+>The public-read-write permission is not supported for objects.

 ## Example
 ### Bucket ACL